 That’s it, my friends!
 Just four simple ingredients to make this delicious loaf of bread.

-How to Make the World’s Easiest Bread Loaf
+How to Make a Simple Bread Loaf with Self-Rising Flour: Step-by-Step Instructions

 This comes together in minutes!
 No proofing time.
 No stretching or folding.
 No kneading.
 Nothing!
 Just mix it up, plop it into a prepared pan, and you’re off to the races!